CharLamp10/MSwD-PS_Toolbox/README.md

 Then, the window showed at the left of the figure below will pop up.
 By clicking "Select Files & Run", two more windows will succesively open, asking for the input files and the output directory respectively.
 ![Standalone Interface](plots/standalone_interface.png)

-Then, a series of additional prompting windows will successively open, asking the user to define some analysis-related parameters.
+Then, a series of additional dialog windows will successively open, asking the user to define some analysis-related parameters.
 An overview of these windows is shown below:
 ![Standalone Inputs](plots/standalone_inputs2.png)

+Each dialog window comes with a default option, to allow for non-familiar users to easily use the software.
+In multiple-choice windows the default is highlighted with light blue, while in windows asking for specific values, the default value is already pre-filled.